nakul-shahdadpuri/pyusb_rumblepad_f510/README.md

 2. If the kernel drivers are active, detach them
 3. Select the appropriate configuration to launch the Device with
 4. Select the appropriate endpoint from which to send/recieve USB signals in the form of bytearrays
-5. (By trial and error) Identify which buttons cause what changes in the bytearray sent received by the program
+5. (By trial and error) Identify which buttons cause what changes in the bytearray sent/received by the program
 6. In an infinite loop effectively implementing a busy wait, query the device for any state changes.
 7. Process the bytearray and perform predefined actions (In this case display which key was pressed)
 8. A signal handler exists by which to exit the process loop safely and terminate the program.